whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/getting-contrarian-with-text-structured-data.md

 building models from a combination of free-text and structured data.
 We saw improved results in
 our tests predicting ICD codes.

-### 2 Structured data is harder to model than free text
+### 2 Structured Data is Harder to Model than Free Text

 Structured data is usually considered easier to model than modeling free-text, because we can employ
 traditional statistical approaches such as regression, as well as neural network/deep learning